 4. Sudoku

-It is one of the most played games on New York Times Games.
-This is a puzzle game available in Easy, Medium and Hard Mode.
-As shown in the bewlo image, the players are presented with a 9×9 grid divided into nine 3×3 subgrids.
+One of the most popular games on New York Times Games is this puzzle gem, available in Easy, Medium, and Hard modes.
+Take a look at the image below – it features a 9×9 grid, divided into nine 3×3 subgrids.

-Players use logic and deduction to fill in the remaining empty squares.
-The challenge lies in finding the correct placement for each number while adhering to the rules.
+Get ready to engage your brain!
+Players use logic and deduction to complete the puzzle by placing the correct numbers in the empty squares.
+The challenge is finding the right spot for each number while following the rules.
+It’s a fantastic game to test your wits and keep your mind sharp!

 PLAY: WB Games: The best 8 Warner Bros.
 Games to play!